amjadalbaba/Health_Insurance_Cost_Predictor/README.md

 After I imported the kaggle dataset, thankfully it was almost clean, but I edited some places such as:

 * Changing the smoker columns values like "yes" => 1 & "no" => 0.

     ```python
     all_data['smoker'] = all_data['smoker'].apply(lambda x: 1 if(x == 'yes') else 0)
     ```
 * Rounding the charges values in order to have more straightforward values.

     ```python
     all_data['charges'] = np.around(all_data['charges'])
     ```
-* Exporing the new dataset..
+* Exporing the new dataset.

      ```python
     all_data.to_csv("cleaned_data.csv", index=False)
     ```